Krushnashastri Chiplunkar

-Krushnashastri Chiplunkar (Devanagari: कृष्णशास्त्री चिपळूणकर) (1824–1878) was a social activist and a Marathi writer from Maharashtra, India.
+Krushnashastri Chiplunkar (1824–1878) was a social activist, a Marathi writer and a grammarian of Marathi language from the Bombay Presidency, British India.

 For some years, he served as a principal of the Teachers' Training College in Pune.

-Chiplunkar was a scholar especially in Sanskrit Nyaya (न्याय) (Logic), Dharma (धर्म) (Religion, Law, and Ethics), and Artha (अर्थ) (Economics).
+Chiplunkar was a scholar especially in Sanskrit Nyaya (न्याय) (Logic), Dharma (धर्म) (Religion, Law, and Ethics), and Artha (अर्थ) (Economics).Chiplunkar served on the advisory board for the Dakshina Prize Committee established in 1851 to promote Marathi literature, award fellowships, and encourage translations.

 Learning English was not common among Indian scholars of his time, yet he started learning it at age 25, and mastered it along with Sanskrit and Marathi.
+In 1848, he helped establish Pune's oldest library Poona Native General Library, now known as Pune Nagar Vachan Mandir, alongside other Marathi thinkers like Gopalrao Hari Deshmukh.

 He was a leading personality in the city of Pune during his life.